Friendly, affectionate, and cute-looking, there’s so much to love about the Boxer dog.

 So if you like the sound of a thriving pup, at the very least check this food out.

-Recently it has been discovered that a bacteria that colonizes the bowel wall is responsible, and a long course of a particular antibiotic may be helpful.
+Recently it has been discovered that a bacteria that colonize the bowel wall is responsible, and a long course of a particular antibiotic may be helpful.

 However, much better is not to get a sick dog in the first instance.